HashiCorp Cloud Platform

 Blocking pull requests

-To block merging pull requests when Vault Radar uploads a failed scan to your pull request, configure the following repository-level settings in GitHub.
+To block merging pull requests when Vault Radar uploads a failed scan to your pull request, configure the following repository-level or organization-level ruleset settings in GitHub.
+Organization-level rulesets will not be enforced unless the organization has a paid GitHub plan.

-Add a branch protection rule or update an existing branch protection rule based against the target branch you'd like to protect.
-These rules apply when pull requests try to merge into the target branch.
+Add a branch ruleset or update an existing branch ruleset based against the target repositories and branches you'd like to protect.
+These rules apply when pull requests are set to merge into the target branch.

-Make sure to select Require status checks to pass before merging, and find and select the HashiCorp Vault Radar Secret Scan status check.
+Make sure to select Require status checks to pass, and find and select the HashiCorp Vault Radar Secret Scan status check.
+If it doesn't auto-populate, please copy and paste the name of the status check directly into the search box.

 Disable GitHub checks